thiagosanches/proxy-node-docker-whatsapp/README.md

 # proxy-node-docker-whatzapp
-That's a Frankenstein application that tries to sends message to Whatsapp contacts through a node application that calls [sikulixide](http://sikulix.com/quickstart/) behind the scenes.
+That's a Frankenstein application that tries to sends message to Whatsapp contacts through a node application that calls Playwright behind the scenes.

 Note: At the first run, you **must** open a VNC connection with the docker container (5901 port) and perform the sign-in on Whatsapp Web.
 But only the first time or when the session got expired.

 ## Tooling
 - TightVNC Server
 - NodeJS 14
-- SikuliXIDE 2.0.5
+- Playwright
 - Firefox
 - Openbox
 - Xterm